taketwo/radical/README.md

 Supports OpenNI2 and RealSense cameras.
 Fix your camera in front of a static scene and run the app.
 It will take multiple images of the scene at different exposure times and compute the radiometric response of the camera.
-The response will be stored in a calibration file named after the camea (model type + serial number).
+The response will be stored in a calibration file named after the camera (model type + serial number).
 Run with `--help` to see different options.

 ### Vignetting response calibration